writetohoney/ai-in-public-sector/syllabus.md

 The point of the course is to learn — a chance you will not get in the same way in the workplace.

+**And the same standard applies to me.** These course materials were developed with AI assistance, used for synthesis, drafting, and structuring across the sources credited at the top of this syllabus.
+The architecture, the choice of themes and cases, and the final judgments are mine.
+If you find an error in a citation or a link, tell me.
+That is the verification problem this policy is about, and it does not exempt the person who set the policy.

 ### Academic integrity

 All work must be original and give appropriate credit to others, for both individual and group deliverables.
 Consult your institution's academic-integrity policy for the definitions and procedures that apply to you.